 With over one hundred pages of deeply felt poetry, Heart of the Prisoner reminds readers to be serious with their actions and to appreciate the blessings received in life before it is taken away.
 Furthermore, Moschetti hopes that between the pages of his stirring composition, readers may find inspiration and joy.

 For more information, readers may log on to Xlibris.com.

 About the Author

 Brad Moschetti was sentenced to twelve years in federal penitentiary.
 Hurt and devastated while behind bars, he contemplated and found the inspiration he needed to compose a stirring poetic anthology.
 He hopes that through his book, he may be able to let readers understand the devastation that prison inflicts upon a person and the seriousness of the consequences of one’s actions.
-The author prays that his readers will find inspiration and joy by reading his poems.
+He prays that his readers will find inspiration and joy by reading his poems.

 Heart of the Prisoner * by Brad Moschetti

 Members of the media who wish to review this book may request a complimentary paperback copy by contacting the publisher at (888) 795-4274 x.
 7479.
 To purchase copies of the book for resale, please fax Xlibris at (610) 915-0294 or call (888) 795-4274 x.
 7876.

 For more information, contact Xlibris at (888) 795-4274 or on the web at Xlibris.com.